 Faithful readers of Mess For Less might remember the Fruit Loop Towers we did last August.
 Well this starts with the same basic concept but takes it a few steps further.
+Since we have been enjoying rainbow activities lately, I added a rainbow component to these fruit loop towers.
 In addition to helping develop fine motor skills, this kids activity teaches color discrimination, sorting and introduces the concepts of more and less.

 You will need: